vietzd/qc-cloud-challenges/scenario3-clustering/README.md

 9. Finally, click on ``Complete`` to terminate the workflow instance.

 10. To shut down the setup, run ``docker-compose down -v`` in the folder containing the Docker-Compose file.

+**Note: This use case is adapted from the [this implementation](https://github.com/UST-QuAntiL/QuantME-UseCases/tree/master/2021-icws).